organisciak/dissertation/document/7_conclusions.md

 Future work might consider cost not in terms of how low contributions are, but how motivated workers are to continue after they have already been paid [similar to @harris_applying_2012; @mason_financial_2010].

 Studying post-collection indicators of worker quality hinted at different styles of contributor.
-@bernstein_soylent_2010 speaks of lazy turkers and eager beavers, but there seem to be many different classes on contributor; e.g. those who skim over instructions^[_rtfmers_, as suggested by my advisor in earlier drafts of this document.], those who stick around as long as tasks are available, those who work slower and speed up, those whose attention drops over time, etc.
+@bernstein_soylent_2010 speaks of lazy turkers and eager beavers, but there seem to be many different classes on contributor; e.g., those who skim over instructions^[_rtfmers_, as suggested by my advisor in earlier drafts of this document.], those who stick around as long as tasks are available, those who work slower and speed up, those whose attention drops over time.
 A survey of different types of individuals was afield from this dissertation's focus, but would be a valuable future contribution.

 The quantity that people contribute is another behavior worth studying.
-In crowdsourcing, the contribution quantity usually follows a curve similar to the inverse power law (i.e. the second most active contributor provides half as many contributions of the most active, the third most active contributor provides 1/4 of the contributions, and so on).
+In crowdsourcing, the contribution quantity usually follows a curve similar to the inverse power law (i.e., the second most active contributor provides half as many contributions of the most active, the third most active contributor provides 1/4 of the contributions, and so on).
 However, while the drop-off is non-linear, the steepness of the curve varies between systems.
 A large survey of contribution distributions and a comparison of how different approaches are able to extend the long tail or soften the curve is work that would further contextualize the experiments in this study.